 Finish by plating a portion of spaghetti, then 2-3 "meatballs", and a few spoonfulls of marinara sauce on top.
 Garnish with pieces of fresh parsley.
 This should serve 3-4 people, so keep this in mind when rationing the sauce.

 I will keep trying to find a way to get the "meatballs" to hold together and post an update when I find it.
 If anyone has any ideas, let me know and I'll give that a shot.
 Obviously the perfect binder would be egg, but obviously that's not an option in vegan cuisine.
 I also prefer to keep whatever I use to bind as natural as possible, and not processed.
 I actually got about half the meatballs to hold up until I served them, so I'll consider that not too bad for the first attempt.

-I'm going to say that I originally got the thought for this posting speaking to Mary Anne at Dentistry on Brant.
+I'm going to say that I originally got the thought for this posting speaking to Philip at Salem Steel.
 Thank you for that.
 I suppose you stumble upon inspiration in unanticipated places.

 Posted in Real Estate Post Date 01/18/2016